LLNL/RAJA/docs/sphinx/user_guide/feature/scan.rst

 .. note:: * All RAJA scan operations are in the namespace ``RAJA``.
           * Each RAJA scan operation is a template on an *execution policy* parameter.
 The same policy types used for ``RAJA::forall`` methods may be used for RAJA scans.
-Please see :ref:`policies-label`.
+Please see :ref:`policies-label` for more information.
           * RAJA scan operations accept an optional *operator* argument so users can perform different types of scan operations.
 If no operator is given, the default is a 'plus' operation and